MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 6. If the user had previously opened the file, before this change in default behavior, and had selected **Enable content** from the Trust Bar, then the macros are enabled because the file is considered trusted.

+> [!NOTE]
+> - This step is expected to take effect in Current Channel sometime in February 2022.
+For more information, see [New security hardening policies for Trusted Documents](https://techcommunity.microsoft.com/t5/office-365-blog/new-security-hardening-policies-for-trusted-documents/ba-p/3023465).
+> - For perpetual versions of Office, such as Office LTSC or Office 2019, this step occurs after Step 3 and before Step 4, and isn’t affected by the change coming to Current Channel.

 7. This step is where the change to the default behavior of Office takes effect.
 With this change, macros in files from the internet are blocked and users will see the **Security Risk** banner when they open the file.

 > [!NOTE]